 - Proposals must be dated and signed by principal applicant

-- Grant Applications are provided only to selected projects that align with the objectives and areas of focus outlined in the Current Request for Proposals (RFP).
+- Grant applications are provided only to selected projects that align with the objectives and areas of focus outlined in the RFP

 - All submitters will be notified of the status of their project.
 Those who do not receive an application will be notified that a grant will not be offered this cycle.

-- Final funding recommendations are approved by CCRF’s Board of Directors.
+- Final funding recommendations are approved by the CCRF Board

 - Applicants are informed about proposal status with a letter indicating: